Arizona: 20th century to present

-The Phoenix-area German P.O.W. site was purchased after the war by the Maytag family (of major home appliance fame).
+The Phoenix-area POW camp site for Germans was purchased after the war by the Maytag family (of major home appliance fame).
 It was developed as the site of the Phoenix Zoo.
 A Japanese-American internment camp was on Mount Lemmon, just outside the state's southeastern city of Tucson.
 Another POW camp was near the Gila River in eastern Yuma County.
 Arizona was also home to the Phoenix Indian School, one of several federal Indian boarding schools designed to assimilate Native American children into mainstream European-American culture.
 Children were often enrolled in these schools against the wishes of their parents and families.
 Attempts to suppress native identities included forcing the children to cut their hair, to take and use English names, to speak only English, and to practice Christianity rather than their native religions.

 Numerous Native Americans from Arizona fought for the United States during World War II.
 Their experiences resulted in a rising activism in the postwar years to achieve better treatment and civil rights after their return to the state.
 After Maricopa County did not allow them to register to vote, in 1948 veteran Frank Harrison and Harry Austin, of the Mojave-Apache Tribe at Fort McDowell Indian Reservation, brought a legal suit, Harrison and Austin v.
 Laveen, to challenge this exclusion.
 The Arizona Supreme Court ruled in their favor.

 Arizona's population grew tremendously with residential and business development after World War II, aided by the widespread use of air conditioning, which made the intensely hot summers more comfortable.
 According to the Arizona Blue Book (published by the Arizona Secretary of State's office each year), the state population in 1910 was 294,353.
 By 1970, it was 1,752,122.
 The percentage growth each decade averaged about 20% in the earlier decades, and about 60% each decade thereafter.

 In the 1960s, retirement communities were developed.
 These age-restricted subdivisions catered exclusively to the needs of senior citizens and attracted many retirees who wanted to escape the harsh winters of the Midwest and the Northeast.
 Sun City, established by developer Del Webb and opened in 1960, was one of the first such communities.
 Green Valley, south of Tucson, was another such community, designed as a retirement subdivision for Arizona's teachers.
-Many senior citizens from across the U.S. and Canada come to Arizona each winter and stay only during the winter months; they are referred to as snowbirds.
+Many senior citizens from across the United States and Canada come to Arizona each winter and stay only during the winter months; they are referred to as snowbirds.

 In March 2000, Arizona was the site of the first legally binding election ever held over the internet to nominate a candidate for public office.
 In the 2000 Arizona Democratic Primary, under worldwide attention, Al Gore defeated Bill Bradley.
 Voter turnout in this state primary increased more than 500% over the 1996 primary.